xperroni/clarus/README.md

 Version History
 ---------------

+**2015-03-16**

+The methods in `clarus::List` that deal with indices (`operator []`, `at()`, `remove()`) have been changed to recognize negative index values as relative to the end of the list, e.g.:

+    List<int> p = (List<int>(), 0, 1, 2, 3, 4, 5, 6, 7, 8, 9);
+    assert(p[9] == p[-1]);

+Moreover, the implementation of `operator []` has been changed to use the `at()` method of the underlying vector object, rather than its own `operator []` implementation.
+After one too many segmentation fault errors due to off-by-one bugs I decided whatever performance losses will be more than made up in debug time.

+The stream input stream operator `>>` was implemented for `clarus::List` objects.
+Lists are expected to be encoded in plain text, delimited by square braces and contain elements that have themselves an input stream operator implementation, e.g. `[1, 2, 3]`.

+Two new methods have been added to the `clarus/core/math.hpp` module -- more specifically, two versions of `clarus::mean()`, one to perform matrix-wide average, the other to work across a given dimension.
+Both treat multi-channel matrices by first performing a pixel-wise sum.

+A `filter::masked()` function was added to the `vision/filters` module, making possible to selectively zero out pixels in an input image according to a given mask matrix.
+The implementation of the `filter::otsu()` function was also changing, adding an optional argument for specifying a threshold type other than the default `cv::THRESH_BINARY`.

+Finally, a `difference()` function was added to the `vision/images` module, that makes possible to compute the pixel-by-pixel difference between images, both single- and multi-channel.

 **2015-01-26**

 Another small incremental update.
 The function `operator ()` has been implemented on `clarus::List`, enabling easy construction of subranges, for example: